 “In the market, we can find a great variety of feeders of different types.
 Take into account the characteristics of your dog or cat when choosing one.”

 - If your dog or your cat is restrained eating, and they eat when they really need it, a hopper-type feeder can come in handy, in case you spend many hours away from home, since that way you will ensure that they will not miss food.
 Of course, if your furry is gluttonous, these types of feeders are not recommended.
 In this case, it is best to opt for an automatic feeder, which allows you to regulate the portions and schedules.

 Every dog has the right bowl, be it just a matter of size and therefore capacity or for special needs.

-There are dogs that need anti-choking models, others that spend a lot of time at home alone and have to manage their food independently with a tank dispenser.
+Some dogs need anti-choking models; others spend a lot of time at home alone and have to manage their food independently with a tank dispenser.